-We are very proud of our graphic design majors.
+Our graphic design students are in high-demand.
 The vast majority of our students receive jobs within a few months of graduation.
 Our Bachelor of Fine Arts in Graphic Design is a professional degree, meaning it has a large number of hours in the major.
 Approximately 80 of the 130 hours a student takes are specifically in art and graphic design.
 This ensures students have as much exposure as possible to various graphic design techniques and processes.
 No minor is required.
 Our program includes a wide variety of courses in Advertising, Motion Graphics, Publication Design, Letterpress Printmaking, Web Design, Interactive Computer Multimedia, Typography and History of Graphic Design.

-The Department of Interior Architecture offers a major in interior design leading to a bachelor of fine arts degree.
+The Department of Interior Architecture offers a major in interior design (B.F.A.)
 Interior design majors must declare art as their first minor, but are free to add a second minor if desired.
 Note: The art minor that’s part of the interior design major is technically different from the independent art minor as seen here.
 Students majoring in interior design should follow the minor requirements as detailed in the degree table.
 The department also offers a non-degree seeking concentration in pre-architecture.

 In 2016, the Interior Architecture Department began offering a Master of Science in Design Studies.